GilbertZennerDev/CLI-Calculator/README.md

 👨‍💻 Author

-Made with 💙 and a curious mind by [Your Name]
-“Because sometimes, you just want to do math… the hacker way.” 😎
+Made with 💙 and a curious mind by [GilbertZennerDev] “Because sometimes, you just want to do math… the hacker way.” 😎